commit365/android-mobile-app-development-course/README.md

    - Select "Open an existing Android Studio project."
    - Navigate to the cloned repository and select it.

-## Course Materials

-Inside the repository, you will find:

-- Lesson notes and resources for each topic.
-- Sample code and projects for practical exercises.
-- Additional resources and links for further learning.

 ## Contributing

 If you would like to contribute to this course, feel free to submit a pull request or open an issue for any suggestions or improvements.